Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 ![equation](https://latex.codecogs.com/gif.latex?\ddot{\textbf{r}}&space;=&space;-G\sum_{j=1;j\neq&space;i}^{N}\frac{m_j(\textbf{r}_i&space;-&space;\textbf{r}_j)}{|\textbf{r}_i&space;-&space;\textbf{r}_j|^3})

-### Mars

-Mars, the fourth planet in the Solar System and second smallest (just after Mercury).
-It counts with a total of two natural satellites: *Phobos* and *Deimos*.

 ## Hypothesis

 Given the initial data of a set of celestial bodies (position, speed and mass), it's possible to simulate its orbits.
 This would be done with the help of the Newton's Law of Gravity and the implementation of the N-body problem.